furqoncreative/furqoncreative/README.md

 - ⚡ Fun fact: ...
 -->

-  🌱 I’m currently learning Android Development
+  🌱 I'm currently focused on learning Android Development and love Kotlin so much ❤